The Doy Leale McCall Sr. Papers

 Gindrat, Thorington, Winter Family Papers (still undergoing processing).
 Consists of approximately 22,000 personal and business letters, 46 letterpress volumes with more than 15,000 pages of outgoing correspondence, 240 bound ledgers, several original corporate plans, plats and maps, photographs, and other original material.
 For more on the Gindrat / Thorington / Winter family, please click here.

 Philip J. Weaver Papers (not yet processed).
 Made up of circa 2,200 letters and documents, 8 notebooks and ledgers, and other original material.
 Weaver (1797-1865) settled in Alabama in 1818 and soon became a prominent merchant and real estate baron.
 After operating in Cahawba, Centreville, and Maplesville, he finally settled in Selma, where he was one of the first inhabitants.
 In 1848 he helped secure the Alabama & Tennessee Railroad connection to Selma, which greatly increased the economic and population growth of the town.
 Weaver also organized and funded the immigration of about three hundred Germans, many of whom were businessmen, artisans, and mechanics.
 In nearby Marengo County, Weaver operated a huge cotton plantation, owned as many as 700 slaves, and was reputedly the wealthiest man in South Alabama.
 He invested extensively in real estate in Southern states, including Alabama, Mississippi, Louisiana, and Texas.
 Weaver's businesses and other properties in Selma, along with much of the rest of the town, were burned by Union troops near the end of the Civil War.
 Weaver himself was killed by a Union soldier.
 Weaver's family members continued to run his plantation and business operations for several decades.
-[Most of this paragraph copied verbatim from the appraisal report written by Dr. Michael Parrish of Baylor University.]
+[Quoted from the appraisal report written by Dr. Michael Parrish of Baylor University.]

 Daniel Houston Cram.
 A manuscript entitled "Sketchbook of the Mexican War," comprised of color drawings of sites witnessed during the Mexican War.